-One of the foundational pursuits of many schools is that of providing high-quality education.
-Whether it is in business, life, or relationships – high quality comes with a cost; and the greatest cost is that of time.
+The foundational pursuit of most schools is that of providing high-quality education.
+Whether it is in business, life, or relationships – high quality comes with a cost, and the greatest cost is time.
 Anything of value takes time – but it’s not just about the quantity of time spent on any given endeavor, but rather the quality and focus of that time.

-The OECD Indicators are incredibly helpful and insightful not just for educators, but for students, parents, and all those who are investing finances and effort into education.
+The OECD Indicators are incredibly helpful and insightful not just for educators but also for students, parents, and all those who invest finances and effort into education.
 Before I address the specific topic of the quality use of time and its’ relationship to the pursuit of high-quality education – take a look at just one of the many findings from this extensive report.
-These findings also provide compelling reasons as to why we should be concerned about how our limited resource of time is utilized.
+These findings also provide compelling reasons why we should be concerned about how our limited resource of time is utilized.